 Who gets leaky gut syndrome?

 Anybody can get leaky gut syndrome.
 After all, the gut has openings through which absorption of nutrients takes place.
 However, some people are more prone to suffer from leaky gut than others because of their genetic makeup.
 Additionally, studies have found that diet could also be culpable.
-Food items like saturated fat, sugar, processed foods and low fiber may increase the risk of developing leaky gut.
+Food items like saturated fat, wheat, dairy, sugar, processed foods and low fiber may increase the risk of developing leaky gut.
 Stress, excessive consumption of alcohol and medications like NSAIDs such as aspirin and ibuprofen can also increase gut permeability.
 Also, oral antibiotics destroy much of the gut microbiome leaving the more tenacious pathogenic microbes to rule the gut.
 Americans consume 30 million pounds of antibiotics through prescription drugs and another 30 million pounds of antibiotics through domestic animals that are fed “sub-therapeutic” dosages of antibiotics to make them grow faster and stay alive amidst unnatural situations.

 Symptoms of leaky gut